THE FORMER D.S.R. WYOMING TERMINAL

 |

-followed the opening of two largel DSR streetcar loading yards,
+opening of two large DSR streetcar loading yards that were

-which were built along Miller Road at Eagle Avenue, across from
+built along Miller Road at Eagle Avenue, across from the

-the Ford Motor Company's expanding Rouge River complex
+Ford Motor Company's expanding Rouge River complex in

-in Dearborn, MI. l Before 1928, the only streetcar access to the
+Dearborn, MI.
+Before 1928, the only streetcar access to the

-via the Baker and Fort Street lines. l By July 1928, the DSR
+south via the Baker and Fort Street lines.
+By July of 1928,

-had constructed over one mile of double track along Wyoming
+the DSR had constructed over one mile of double track along

-—-from Michigan Avenue to Eagle—-to provide rail access from
+Wyoming — from Michigan Avenue to Eagle — to provide rail

-the north, and extended its Michigan line along Wyoming. lTo
+access from the north, and extended its Michigan line along

-power this extension the city's Public Lighting Commission built
+Wyoming.
+To power this extension the city's Public Lighting

-to construct the nearby carhouse was purchased lin August of
+and Michigan.l Land to construct the nearby carhouse was

-When the Wyoming Carhouse originally opened in 1930, the DSR had to utilize two St. Louis Car Co. built wooden-
+When the Wyoming Carhouse opened in 1930, the DSR had to utilize two St. Louis Car Co. built wooden-body

 ORIGINAL WYOMING LOOP TURN-AROUND